17th Infantry Division (Bangladesh): History

-On 23 November 2016, the Prime Minister laid the foundation stones of eight projects, including the division headquarters, at the Sylhet Cantonment.
+On 23 November 2016, the Prime Minister laid the foundation stones of eight projects, including the division headquarters, at Sylhet Cantonment.
 A flag-raising ceremony of nine units, including a newly formed brigade was also held.

 Formation

-Under the division there are 3 new infantry brigades, 8 infantry regiments, 1 artillery brigade, 3 artillery regiment and 7 other various units.
-Major General Chowdhury Mohammad Azizul Haque Hazary is the current commander of the division.
-One of the previous commanders, Major General Jubayer Salehin, who also served as Sylhet Area as its Area Commander became the Commandant of the Defence Services Command and Staff College (DSCSC).
+Under the division, there are 3 infantry brigades, 8 infantry regiments, 1 artillery brigade, 3 artillery regiments and 7 other various units.
+One of the previous commanders, Major General Jubayer Salehin, who also served in Sylhet Area, as its Area Commander became the Commandant of the Defence Services Command and Staff College (DSCSC).